Didactic Thematic Structures and Values of the Program

 Fall and Spring Seminars

-In the PGY2, the Psychopathology, Diagnostic Formulation, and psychopharmacology seminar begins with descriptive modules based on DSM diagnostic categories.
+In the Post-Graduate Year 2, the Psychopathology, Diagnostic Formulation, and psychopharmacology seminar begins with descriptive modules based on DSM diagnostic categories.
 This two hour seminar integrates the pharmacologic and psychotherapeutic treatment into the discussions of psychopathology..
 Lectures include an overview of epidemiology, diagnostic criteria, and hypotheses regarding etiology, course/prognosis, and treatment.
 This descriptive material is interspersed with lectures on various biological and psychological concepts regarding mental disorders, with an emphasis on the role of culture, class and social structures on formulation.
 Residents prepare and present to their peers and get feedback about their academic work as well as their teaching style and preparation.

 A comprehensive seminar on rehabilitation issues for people with chronic and persistent mental illness introduces the residents to the possibilities of enhancing strengths and resiliency to improve the lives of patients.